The University of North Carolina at Greensboro is a public, coeducational, doctoral-granting, residential university chartered in 1891.

 Rankings and recognition

-- About 80 percent of freshmen live on campus.
+- 81 percent of freshmen live on campus.

-- Sports: 15 athletic teams compete in NCAA Division I (Southern Conference), intramural and club sports, Outdoor Adventures recreation program, Student Recreation Center
+- Sports and recreation: 17 athletic teams compete in NCAA Division I (Southern Conference), intramural and club sports, Outdoor Adventures program, brand-new student recreation center.

 Watch Our Video